JesusASmx/Popularity-Prediction-in-Anime-with-Deep-Learning/README.md

       <li>char_inputs.py for the experiment who only considers main character descriptions and portraits as inputs.</li>
       <li>img_inputs.py for the experiment who only considers main character portraits as inputs.</li>
       <li>syn_inputs.py for the experiment who only considers anime synopsis as inputs.</li>
+      <li>trad_inputs.py for the experiment with all inputs but using TF-IDF and PILtotensor vectorizations.</li>
     </ul>
   </li>
 </ol>